Bandits with Single-Peaked Preferences and Limited Resources: Discussion

 \section{Discussion}

 We studied a budgeted matching problem under single-peaked preferences.
 While the general offline problem is NP-hard to approximate within a constant factor, imposing a single-peaked structure enables polynomial-time optimization.
+Nevertheless, we demonstrated that this structure does not trivialize the statistical aspect of the learning problem, which remains as challenging as the general preferences case.
 When the SP structure is unknown, we introduce an explore-then-commit approach that first extracts an approximate order, then commits to a near-optimal policy, yielding $\tilde O(UKT^{2/3})$ regret.
 For the more lenient case of known SP order and user peaks, we developed an optimistic algorithm based on maximal matrices that achieves $\tilde O(U\sqrt{TK})$ regret.
-Furthermore, we developed lower bounds for the case of known and unknown user peaks.
 We also conducted an experimental validation, which is deferred to \Cref{sec:simulations} due to space constraints.

 We identify several interesting directions for future work.
-First, comparing our algorithmic results and the lower bounds, we observe several gaps.
-For the unknown SP order, \textsc{EMC} achieves a regret of $\tilde{O}(UKT^{2/3})$, while our lower bound is $\Omega(U\sqrt{TK})$.
-Future work could either propose an efficient algorithm with better regret or introduce a stronger lower bound under efficient implementation.
-For instance, solving the optimization problem in \Cref{eq:optimistic-matching-over-all-matrices-in-confidence-set} for confidence sets that do not require the SP order (and are thus non-convex) would lead to the same $\tilde{O}(U\sqrt{TK})$ regret.
-For known order and known peaks, our \textsc{MvM} algorithm achieves $\tilde{O}(U\sqrt{TK})$ regret (Theorem~\ref{thm:match-via-max-regret}), which exceeds the lower bound by a factor of $\sqrt{\ln T} \cdot \max\{\sqrt{K},U\}$.
-Future work could also resolve this gap.
+First, comparing our algorithmic results with the lower bounds, we observe room for improvement.
+For the unknown SP structure regume, \textsc{EMC} achieves $\tilde{O}(UKT^{2/3})$ regret, while the $\Omega(U\sqrt{TK})$ lower bound is statistically tight (achievable by inefficient algorithms).
+It remains open whether the $\sqrt{T}$ rate can be achieved efficiently, or if our $T^{2/3}$ rate is tight for polynomial-time algorithms. \Cref{thm:unknown-order-optimistic-matrix-given-matching-np-hardness} provides evidence toward the latter: exponentially many SP structures may remain consistent with observations, and we show that even evaluating the optimistic value for a fixed matching is NP-hard to approximate.
+For known order and peaks, \textsc{MvM} achieves $\tilde{O}(U\sqrt{TK})$ regret (\Cref{thm:match-via-max-regret}), exceeding the lower bound by $\sqrt{\ln T} \cdot \max\{\sqrt{K},U\}$.
+Future work could resolve this gap.

 Second, our results suggest that single-peaked preferences could potentially simplify other computationally challenging problems in online learning, suggesting an alternative route to a solution rather than $\alpha$-regret.
-Finally, previous work has explored generalizations of single-peaked preferences to more complex structures, including single-peaked preferences on trees \citep{sliwinski2019preferences} and cycles \citep{peters2020preferences}.
-Extending our algorithmic framework and theoretical guarantees to these richer preference structures presents an intriguing challenge.
+Finally, extending our results to more complex preference structures \citep{sliwinski2019preferences, peters2020preferences} presents an intriguing challenge.